hotreloadjohn/practicegit/README.md

 #Happy Chinese New Year Cow 2021

 ## item 1

 fadfaasdasd

-This is item 1. assigned to Joel
+This is item 1. assigned to Mary

 ## item 2